PatrykFlama/UWr/Sem2/AI/Lista 1.5/README.md

 Cost of action: cost for traversing the edge/road\
 Transit model: change of city\
 Starting state: starting city and all the cities to visit\
-Ending state: ending city and no more cities to visit
+Ending state: no more cities to visit

 ## Problem 10
 Amount of states: as every player (_k_) can be in every node (_n_), state-space has size $n^k$.